-What Will Happen when a Person Makes a Complaint?
+What Happens When a Person Makes a Complaint?

 Complaints of misconduct will be thoroughly investigated.
 This investigation generally includes: